hishamelbaz/big-mac/README.md

 ### [LastPass](https://www.lastpass.com/)

-Lastpass is a password manager that can safely store and sync your passwords.
+LastPass is a password manager that can safely store and sync your passwords.
 [AppStore Link](https://apps.apple.com/gb/app/lastpass-password-manager/id926036361?mt=12)

 ---